John Cena: Feuds with the Rock and CM Punk (2011–2013)

-The next night on Raw, Cena replied in rap form to comments made by The Rock the previous week, as he returned as the announced guest host of WrestleMania.
-That night, Cena and The Miz defeated Slater and Gabriel to become WWE Tag Team Champions, but their rematch clause was immediately invoked and they lost the titles after The Miz attacked Cena.
-After weeks of insults, Cena and The Rock finally met on the March 28 episode of Raw, where, after a verbal confrontation and brief attack by The Miz and Alex Riley, Cena attacked The Rock with the Attitude Adjustment.
-At WrestleMania on April 3, Cena and The Miz fought to a double countout, but The Rock restarted the match and performed a Rock Bottom on Cena, allowing The Miz to retain the title.
-The next night on Raw, Cena, in response to The Rock "screwing" him out of the title, agreed to face him in the main event of WrestleMania XXVIII, marking the first WrestleMania match set up one year in advance.
+On Raw after Elimination Chamber, Cena replied in rap form to comments made by the Rock the previous week, as he returned as the announced guest host of WrestleMania.
+That night, Cena and the Miz defeated Slater and Gabriel to become WWE Tag Team Champions, but their rematch clause was immediately invoked and they lost the titles after the Miz attacked Cena.
+After weeks of insults, Cena and the Rock finally met on the March 28 episode of Raw, where, after a verbal confrontation and brief attack by the Miz and Alex Riley, Cena attacked the Rock with the Attitude Adjustment.
+At WrestleMania on April 3, Cena and the Miz fought to a double countout, but the Rock restarted the match and performed a Rock Bottom on Cena, allowing the Miz to retain the title.
+The next night on Raw, Cena, in response to the Rock "screwing" him out of the title, agreed to face him in the main event of WrestleMania XXVIII, marking the first WrestleMania match set up one year in advance.

-At Extreme Rules on May 1, Cena defeated The Miz and Morrison in a triple threat steel cage match to become WWE Champion.
-Cena retained the title against The Miz on May 22 at Over the Limit in an "I Quit" match, and R-Truth on June 19 at Capitol Punishment.
+At Extreme Rules on May 1, Cena defeated the Miz and Morrison in a triple threat steel cage match to become WWE Champion.
+Cena retained the title against the Miz on May 22 at Over the Limit in an "I Quit" match, and R-Truth on June 19 at Capitol Punishment.
 After CM Punk announced he was leaving the company due to his contract expiring after Money in the Bank on July 17, he defeated Cena for the WWE Championship, leaving with the title.
 Dave Meltzer of the Wrestling Observer Newsletter awarded the match five stars, Cena's first five star match.
 On July 25, after Rey Mysterio won the title in a tournament, Cena challenged and defeated him for the title later that night, only to be interrupted by Punk, who also claimed to be champion.
 Cena lost to Punk at SummerSlam on August 14 in a championship unification match.
 At Night of Champions on September 18, Cena defeated Alberto Del Rio for his tenth WWE Championship, but lost it back to Del Rio at Hell in a Cell on October 2 in a triple threat Hell in a Cell match also involving Punk.
-Cena lost his rematch to Del Rio at Vengeance on October 23 in a Last Man Standing match due to interference by The Awesome Truth (The Miz and R-Truth).
+Cena lost his rematch to Del Rio at Vengeance on October 23 in a Last Man Standing match due to interference by the Awesome Truth (the Miz and R-Truth).
 After weeks of them attacking Cena and employees, Cena was allowed to choose his partner to face them on November 20 at Survivor Series.
-He chose The Rock as his partner, and they defeated Miz and Truth; after the match, The Rock gave Cena a Rock Bottom.
+He chose the Rock as his partner, and they defeated Miz and Truth; after the match, the Rock gave Cena a Rock Bottom.